Akashvishwa205/Obstacle-Avoiding-Bot/README.md

       Serial.println("MAX TRAVEL TITME IS");
       Serial.println(tmax);
        Serial.println("AND THR POINTIMG NO IS");
-        Serial.println(point);                       // tell servo to go to position in variable 'pos' delay(15);                                   // waits 15ms for the servo to reach the position }
+        Serial.println(point);                       // tell servo to go to position in variable 'point' delay(15);                                   // waits 15ms for the servo to reach the position }
    Serial.println("MAX TRAVEL TITME IS");